stellar/go/services/galexie/UPGRADE.md

 # Upgrade Guide

 ## v23.0.0
-This release includes a breaking change to the datastore.
+This release includes a breaking change to how ledger files are stored in the data lake.

 #### 1. The Change
    The ledger file extension has been updated from `.zstd` to the standard `.zst` for Zstandard compression.